Panther were motorcycles produced between 1904 and 1968.

 1959 A scooter, known as the Princess joined the range.

-1960s The arrival of the very successful Mini cars found Panther in a shrinking market.
+1960s The arrival of the very successful Mini Minor found Panther in a shrinking market.
+The same happened earlier in Europe with the arrival of Fiat and Citroen minicars.

 1962 The Official Receiver was called in, although production continued.